SSE

 About

 The Stockholm School of Economics (SSE) is one of Europe's leading business schools.
-Founded in 1909, today SSE is made up of around 2,000 students, and offers courses in a range of economics and business-related fields.
+Founded in 1909, today SSE is made up of 2,000 students, and offers courses in a range of economics and business-related fields.

 The School is located in the heart of Scandinavia.
 The city is not only the capital of Sweden, but is also considered to be one of the most modern and open cities in the world and excels in the areas of sustainability, education, IT, social welfare and culture.